stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 # Setting Up the Scoop Package Manager #

-To install Scoop, run these commands in a PowerShell window:
+First, run this command in a PowerShell window:

     Set-ExecutionPolicy RemoteSigned -scope CurrentUser

+Press *A* when prompted.
+This ensures that PowerShell can run Scoop.

+Enter this command in PowerShell to install Scoop:

     iex (new-object net.webclient).downloadstring('https://get.scoop.sh')

 # Installing Go #